vivekkatolkar/Health-Insurance-Cross-Sell-Prediction/README.md

 * The multicollinearity from the features is removed by keeping the VIF value as low  as possible.

+* The data has been scaled to improve the model performance  using MinMaxScaler.

+* Some of the features in our dataset are highly imbalanced,hence to avoid this error, the dataset is balanced using technique called SMOTE(Synthetic Minority Oversampling Technique)

 # Machine Learning Models Used